 Applicants who expect to play on one or more of Cornell’s 37 varsity teams must continue to align their activity with Ivy League policy.
-On August 12, 2020, the Ivy Council of Presidents voted to suspend the standardized test requirements (SAT/ACT) for athletes during the 2020-21 admission cycle and approved and issued this statement:
+Recruited student athletes must follow Ivy League guidelines.
+The Ivy League is not requiring testing for admission in 2021 and 2022.

 The Ivy League is an association of eight institutions of higher education, established in 1954 primarily for the purpose of fostering amateurism in athletics.
 Although the Ivy League institutions are similar in many respects, each member institution makes its own independent admission decisions according to its own particular admissions policy.

 In that the transition between secondary school and institutions of higher education is complex, the institutions have agreed to simplify the process through more uniform admissions procedures.
 Below is a summary of the procedures under which we are operating, which are shared to provide prospective students with a better understanding of the process.

 Ivy League institutions mail admission decision letters twice annually, in mid-December and late March.
 Those who wish for a decision in December must apply by early to mid-November and complete their applications with supporting materials shortly thereafter.
 A student may not file more than one Early Decision or Early Action application within the Ivy League.

 a.
 Early Application - December Notification

 Under December Notification, an applicant may be notified that he or she has been granted or denied admission or that a final decision has been deferred until the late March notification date.
 Two plans are offered according to individual institutional policy.